 Remember that these averages should be taken with a minimum of caution because they vary according to different subjective factors.

 Facebook Cost per app install by country

-Here you can find the average Facebook App install cost by top 10 countries based on adespresso pricing.
-Though this vary from year to year as well as other Facebook ad costs factors, these are the average cost you should expect.
+Here you can find the average Facebook App install cost by the top 10 countries based on adespresso pricing.
+Though this varies from year to year as well as other Facebook ad costs factors, these are the average cost you should expect.

-There are several reasons why Ads are more expensive in other countries compared to others, Factors such as income levels in a given location, conversion rate and audience quality are taken into accounts.
+There are several reasons why Ads are more expensive in other countries compared to others, Factors such as income levels in a given location, conversion rate, and audience quality are taken into account.

-Though there is non officially publish list of cheapest Facebook Ads countries, here are some countries to target if you are looking for cheap Facebook ads country.
+Though there is non officially published list of cheapest Facebook Ads countries, here are some countries to target if you are looking for cheap Facebook ads country.

 - Trinidad and Tobago